Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 The "League of Extraordinary Suffragettes"

-I'll probably use this peice as my turn of the century garment for the "21st Century Suffragettes League."
-This new project may be the focus of the Movie Lover's Sewing Circle in 2005.
-We hope to create a "League of Extraordinary Suffragettes" who will create period authentic flyers and leaflets, banners and sashes to use for some small, low key events in 2005; celebrating Womens winning the right to Vote.
-We hope to get together at Costume Con 23, Baycon and possibly Silicon and maybe have a small tea.
-More on this project later.
+I was planning on using this peice as my turn of the century garment for the "21st Century Suffragettes League."
+This project was to be the focus of the Movie Lover's Sewing Circle in 2005.
+We hoped to create a "League of Extraordinary Suffragettes" who will create period authentic flyers and leaflets, banners and sashes to use for some small, low key events in 2005; celebrating Womens winning the right to Vote.
+We hoped to get together at Costume Con 23, Baycon and possibly Silicon and maybe have a small tea.
+This project was never completed, but remains on the back burner.

 Where are the images?

-I'm taking pictures as I go along and I will be posting them eventually on a new web site.
+I was taking pictures as I went along and I will be posting them eventually on another page of this web site.
 This page doesn't support pictures, so I'm severely limited, but I'm working on it.

 New Project for Bella Donna - A Venetian Widow of the 1580's